omarsayah0/AI_ORBITCV/README.md

 - **Geometric transformations**: crop, mouse-based ROI selection, flip, scale, rotation, affine transformation, and perspective transformation.
 - **Filtering techniques**: Gaussian blur, median filter, bilateral filter, sharpening filter, Sobel edge detection, and Laplacian edge detection.
-- **Feature matching & image alignment**: SIFT keypoint detection, descriptor matching with Lowe's ratio test, RANSAC-based homography estimation, and perspective warping to align a second image onto a reference image.
+- **Feature matching & image alignment**: both **SIFT** and **ORB** keypoint detectors/descriptors, descriptor matching with Lowe's ratio test, RANSAC-based homography estimation, and perspective warping to align a second image onto a reference image.
+The two descriptors are implemented side-by-side so they can be compared on the same input pair.

 Rather than being only a software demo, this project connects the complete path from **antenna-based satellite signal reception** to **interactive satellite image preprocessing and analysis**.